lorbetzki/Daikin-EKHHE/README.md

 -------- | ---------------------------|------------
 Arrayno: 0 | start always with Hex D2 | is our starting block to get more information
 Arrayno: 3 | mode | 0 = auto, 1 = eco, 2 = boost, 3 = electric, 4 = fan, 5 = holiday
-Arrayno: 13 | target temperature |
+Arrayno: 13 | target temperature |  value in HEX, a value of 37 means 55 degress

 https://github.com/lorbetzki/Daikin-EKHHE/discussions/